 The term rootkit joins of root and kit.
 It is a working toolbox of malicious software designed to attain illegitimate root permissions on a target’s machine or network.

-Rootkits are designed to conceal themselves inside a system’s operating system as well as avoid detection.
-Rootkits give attackers full control of a compromised computer, and are most notable for carrying on undiscovered until they deliver remote access to, and control of, the target device or system.
+Rootkits are designed to conceal themselves to avoid detection.
+They can give attackers full control of a compromised computer, and are notable for carrying on undiscovered until they deliver remote access to, and control of, the target device or system.

 “Through a rare technical partnership with the OEM, our MDM gives us tremendous visibility into the devices’ health, including if it’s been compromised by malware or a rootkit.
 Once we see a device has been rooted, we disconnect it from the network and tell have the employee bring it into our INFRA team.”